MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ## Compute

-### Cannot create a VMSS with Standard_DS2_v2 VM size on portal
+### Cannot create a virtual machine scale set with Standard_DS2_v2 VM size on portal

 - Applicable: This issue applies to the 2002 release.
-- Cause: There is a portal bug that prevents VMSS creation with the Standard_DS2_v2 VM size.
+- Cause: There is a portal bug that prevents virtual machine scale set creation with the Standard_DS2_v2 VM size.
 Creating one will error out with: "{"code":"DeploymentFailed","message":"At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/arm-debug for usage details.","details":[{"code":"BadRequest","message":"{\r\n \"error\": {\r\n \"code\": \"NetworkProfileValidationError\",\r\n \"message\": \"Virtual Machine size Standard_DS2_v2 is not in the allowed list of VM sizes for accelerated networking to be enabled on the VM at index 0 for VM Scale Set /subscriptions/x/resourceGroups/RGVMSS/providers/Microsoft.Compute/virtualMachineScaleSets/vmss.
 Allowed sizes: .\"\r\n }\r\n}"}]}"
-- Remediation: Create a VMSS with PowerShell or a resource manager template.
+- Remediation: Create a virtual machine scale set with PowerShell or a resource manager template.

 ### VM overview blade does not show correct computer name